 Map 3.
-Survey grid and trawl positions of R/V Dana during BIAS survey 2015.
+Survey grid and trawl positions of R/V Dana during BIAS survey (2015), illustrating the approximate coverage of the survey in 2018 and 2019.

 3. For internationally coordinated surveys, describe the participating Member States/vessels and the relevant international group in charge of planning the survey